NC State Extension Publications

 Skip to Irrigation Improves Yields and Quality

-Since most vegetables are about 95 percent water, they require a fairly constant supply of water during the growing season to produce the best possible yields and quality.
-Because vegetables are high value crops, irrigation makes good economic sense.
-In general, commercial vegetables should not be grown in the southeastern United States without irrigation, otherwise, you will not be able to deliver the consistent supply and quality produce markets demand and long term your business will fail.
+Because most vegetables are about 95 percent water, they require a fairly constant supply of water during the growing season to produce the best possible yields and quality.
+Because vegetables are high-value crops, irrigation makes good economic sense.
+In general, commercial vegetables should not be grown in the southeastern United States without irrigation.
+Otherwise, you will not be able to deliver the consistent supply and quality produce that markets demand, and long term your business could fail.

 With irrigation yields per acre will usually increase resulting in a lower cost per unit of production.
 This increases total efficiency.